Dipankar-Kumar-Singh/TypeScript/README.md

 	tsc -init
 ```

-`tsconfig.json` file is genrated .. play with it .. 💫
+`tsconfig.json` file is generated .. play with it .. 💫

 ### Most Important features / flags :